chiomakijhana/CariSurg---Magnetic-Vine-Robot-Backend-Interface/data/README.md

 # Data

 This folder is intentionally empty in the repository.
-No real patient data is committed here — ever.
+No real patient data is committed here.

 ## Week 0 Dataset
 The Week 0 EDA notebook uses an anonymised clinical triage dataset